May 17, 2013

 The Earth system is our planet's interacting physical, chemical, and biological processes.
 It consists of the land, oceans, atmosphere and poles.
 It includes the planet´s natural cycles — the carbon, water, nitrogen, phosphorus, sulphur and other cycles — and deep Earth processes.

 Life too is an integral part of the Earth system.
 Life affects the carbon, nitrogen, water, oxygen and many other cycles and processes.
+Humans are part of the Earth system and have now become a major driver of change within the system.

 Recent Earth-system research has compiled a detailed picture of how the Earth system has functioned over the last hundreds, thousands and millions of years.